peter-guba/GMC/README.md

 **D-UCB MCTS 2** - The same as D-UCB MCTS, except it also uses discounted value estimates when picking a move at the end of its run.
 Class: DUCBMCTS2.cs
 Command string: ducbmcts2
-Parameters: The same as D-UCB MCTS.
+Arguments: The same as D-UCB MCTS.

 **SW-UCB MCTS** - An MCTS implementation that uses Sliding window UCB (taken from \[1\]) as its tree policy.
 Class: SWUCBMCTS.cs
 Command string: swucbmcts
-Parameters:
+Arguments:
 - The size of the window to be used in the tree policy (i.e.
 - A boolean indicating whether the "long exploration" variant of the algorithm should be used.
 If set to true, this means that second half of the formula used as the tree policy will be the same as in UCB1, i.e. it will use the standard, non-discounted visit values.
 - The value of the c parameter used in the UCB1 formula (optional, square root of 2 by default)